emilkm/enyo-amf/README.md

 AMF Remoting for Enyo

-Enyo-AMF is an Enyo plugin that provide [AMF 3 communication](https://github.com/emilkm/amfjs/).
+Enyo-AMF is an Enyo [AMF 3 Client library](https://github.com/emilkm/amfjs/) plugin.

 ## Lib

-As recommended by Enyo's documentation this library is located in a subfolder of _lib_ called _amfx_
+As recommended by Enyo's documentation the library is located in a subfolder of _lib_ called _amfx_

 # What Do I Get

-Enyo-AMF mimics the Enyo Ajax package which includes amf xhr (Amfx) functionality and an implementation of amf xhr as a Component (AmfService).
+Enyo-AMF mimics the Enyo Ajax package which includes amf xhr (Amfx) functionality, and an implementation of amf xhr as a Component (AmfService).

 # Enough talk, give me an example